Reviews

 "In COMBEE, Edda Fields-Black gives an underappreciated episode in the history of Harriet Tubman, the Black freedom struggle, and the Civil War the careful and care-full treatment it deserves.
 More than that, this book brings to light whole worlds contained within a grain of time, lifting up the names and stories of freedom seekers whose voices still resonate powerfully today."

-— W. Caleb McDaniel, Author of Sweet Taste of Liberty: A True Story of Slavery and Restitution in America, winner of the Pulitzer Prize
+— W. Caleb McDaniel, author of Sweet Taste of Liberty: A True Story of Slavery and Restitution in America, winner of the Pulitzer Prize

 “A stunning piece of historical reconstruction, unlike anything I’ve ever seen.
 COMBEE offers the story of some 750 people who freed themselves in the raid; they were illiterate and didn’t leave us letters, diaries, or autobiographies, for the most part.
 That Edda Fields-Black has reconstructed these people's lives is truly extraordinary.
 This is an amazing story.”